This website uses cookies to help you make the most of your visit.

 Standards met

-The premises are suitable for the pharmacy’s services and they are kept secure.
-People can have a conversation with a team member in a private area.
+The premises are suitable for the services offered and they are kept secure.
+There is a room where people can have private conversations with a team member.

 Principle 4.
 Services, including medicines management